malemay/delgbs/README.md

 ## Notes
 This software is provided without any guarantee.

-Issues, bugs reports and questions can be shared on the GitHub page of the project or addressed to the package maintainer (see the package DESCRIPTION for contact information).
+Issues, bug reports and questions can be shared on the GitHub page of the project or addressed to the package maintainer (see the package DESCRIPTION for contact information).